-At Legal Defenders, P.C., we have decades of experience providing representation in a wide range of criminal matters.
-This substantial experience allows us to understand the nuances of the laws that apply to cases involving DUI, drug crimes, theft, domestic battery, weapons charges, and protection order violations, among other situations.
-We are familiar with the full range of strategies that may help a defendant beat a charge or get a reduced penalty.
-As a criminal defense attorney in the Chicago area, John Ioakimidis understands how hard these situations can be for his clients, and he keeps them thoroughly informed about his strategies to defend them.DUI
+At Legal Defenders, P.C., Attorney John Ioakimidis has decades of experience providing representation in a wide range of criminal matters.
+This substantial experience allows him to understand the nuances of the laws that apply to cases involving DUI, drug crimes, theft, domestic battery, weapons charges, and protection order violations, among other situations.
+John is familiar with the full range of strategies that may help a defendant beat a charge or get a reduced penalty.
+He also can assist people who are trying to get a fresh start by having their criminal record expunged.
+As a criminal defense attorney in the Chicago area, John understands how hard these situations can be for his clients, and he keeps them thoroughly informed about his strategies to defend them.DUI

 Under 625 ILCS 5/11-501, it is illegal to drive under the influence of alcohol, drugs, or other intoxicants.
 Illinois courts take DUI charges seriously.
 If you are convicted of a DUI for the first time in Illinois, you may face up to one year in jail and a $2,500 fine.
 As a first offender, you may be able to apply to have a breath alcohol ignition interlock device installed in your car.